 24. Try this crazy simple hack to unclog your shower head.

-Your shower head works hard to keep you so fresh and so clean.
+Your shower head works hard to keep you fresh and so clean.
 Return the favor.

-Kim from A Real-Life Housewife pours distilled white vinegar in a plastic bag and fastens it to the shower head with a rubber band.
-She advises letting it soak for an hour before wiping clean with a wet cloth.
+Kim from A Real-Life Housewife pours distilled white vinegar into a plastic bag and fastens it to the shower head with a rubber band.
+She advises letting it soak for an hour before wiping it clean with a wet cloth.

 25. Citrify your bathtub.